k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Other parameters:

-* APP_ID (can be set in the config.ini file as well as in the interface, for more granularity, when needed)
+* APP_ID - can be set in the config.ini file as well as in the interface, for more granularity, when needed.
-* FOLDER - optional (default is Root; this parameter can be specified or overridden per each secret)
+* FOLDER (optional) - default is Root; this parameter can be specified or overridden per each secret.
-* SAFE_NAME - optional (this parameter can be specified or overridden per each secret)
+* SAFE_NAME (optional) - this parameter can be specified or overridden per each secret.
-* SERVER_IP - to be used in the URL parameter
+* SERVER_IP - to be used in the URL parameter.
-* TIMEOUT (default is 5000 ms)
+* TIMEOUT - default is 5000 ms.
-* URL - expected format is https://{SERVER_IP}/AIMWebService/api/Accounts
+* URL - expected format is https://{SERVER_IP}/AIMWebService/api/Accounts.